merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

                     --matrix-format
 ```

 The resulting matrix of stepwise copy numbers will be called `antibiotics-module_stepwise_copy_number-MATRIX.txt`.
+Note that we put our version of this file into the datapack, and you can find it at `TABLES/antibiotics-module_stepwise_copy_number-MATRIX.txt` (the classifier Jupyter notebook will use that file later).

 4) The R script at `SCRIPTS/module_stats_and_medians.R` contains a section of code for normalizing the copy numbers of the Palleja et al. samples.
 It will look for the matrix you just generated, using a path relative to the script's location (so set the working directory to be the `SCRIPTS` folder before you run it).
 It will generate a file at `06_CLASSIFIER/PALLEJA_SAMPLES/ANTIBIOTICS_PPCN.txt` containing the PPCN values.